uberskigeek/appsody-stack-tools/README.md

 - -b or --branch - the specific branch of the repo you'd like to copy.
 This is optional

-example: `./test-stack.sh -g git@github.com:uberskigeek/appsody-projects.git -b alternate`
+example: `./test-project.sh -g git@github.com:uberskigeek/appsody-projects.git -b alternate`

 ### Options available for either of the above cases
-- -c or --contextRoot - When testing the application this value will be used to contact the application.
+- -p or --path - When testing the application this value will be used to contact the application.
 It is expected that a response code of 200 will be received when the application is available.
 - -h or --health - If the application being tested does not implement the microprofile